 A great thing about behavioral intervention is the fact that it is safe and effective at the same time.
 However, it can be quite costly as it is labor-intensive.
 Behavioral therapy is available in a number of styles.
 Thus, picking the right therapy can be tough.
 But, it is still the most reliable technique for developing skills in autistic children.

 1. Applied Behavior Analysis (ABA)

-Applied Behavior Analysis Columbia therapy is possibly the most-researched option out there.
+Applied Behavior Analysis Austin therapy is possibly the most-researched option out there.
 It has been used for helping children with autism for the past 50 years.
-Offering a scientific approach, ABA for autism Columbia is highly structured.
+Offering a scientific approach, ABA for autism Austin is highly structured.
 It teaches kids how to play, communicate, and develop social living and academic skills, and self-care.
 Research reveals that it helps improve the symptoms of autistic children.
 The therapist would break down skills and reinforce them through repetition and encouragement.

 2. Verbal Behavior Therapy (VBT)

 Another type of behavior therapy is VBT.
 It is designed for non-vocal children and focuses on teaching them how to communicate.
 The speech therapist in Austin TX teaches children to use words functionally.
 The approach aims to move kids beyond labeling to vocalize their desires.